lightbug-io/docs/devices/api/messages/5-ack.md

 The [Response Message ID](./../headers#_3-response-message-id) field in the header can be used in place of an ACK if an immediate response is being sent.

+In such cases the response will not have an ACK message type, instead it will have the message type of the response (often the same as the request).

 ```mermaid
 flowchart LR